momentohq/laravel-cache/README.md

 And add `MOMENTO_API_KEY`=<YOUR_API_KEY> into your `.env` file

-Finally, add the required config to your `config/cache.php`:
+Finally, add the required config to your `config/cache.php`, `MOMENTO_CACHE_NAME` being the name of the cache you created above:

 ```php
 'default' => env('CACHE_DRIVER', 'momento'),